google/pprof/doc/README.md

   * the edge between `read` and `(*rngSource).Int63`:
     * Since it is a solid edge, there are no nodes between those two (i.e. it was a direct call).
-    * Since it is thin and grey, fewer resrouces were used in call stacks between those two nodes.
+    * Since it is thin and grey, fewer resources were used in call stacks between those two nodes.

 ## Annotated code